 Alison came back up to the cockpit and all too soon we got near enough to Skerrick that if we wanted lunch at Daft Eddies we would need to drop the sails.
 We thought about going on but it was August Bank Holiday Monday and we thought it might get crowded later.

 So we went head to wind and put the sails away.
-The passage into the Downs Sailing Club at Balydorn has narrows and needs to be taken carefully but we negotiated it ok and went onto the pontoon by the lightship.
+The passage into the Downs Sailing Club at Balydorn has narrows and needs to be taken carefully but we negotiated it okay and went onto the pontoon by the lightship.

 The club berthing officer help us moor and asked if we were staying the night.
 We said it was just a lunch stop and he frowned and said he would have to charge us.
 I said "that's fine" and he relaxed.